vic-cheung/vic-cheung.github.io/README.md

 # About Me

 <br>
-- Interdisciplinary computational biologist with expertise in multimodal biological data analysis, machine learning models, and bioinformatics tools.
-- Experienced in high-throughput NGS data processing, predictive modeling using EHR data, and the integration of multi-omic datasets.
-- Proficient in Python, R, and MATLAB for statistical analysis and data visualization.
-- Passionate about transforming healthcare through computational solutions and advancing scientific discoveries.
-- Proven leadership in cross-functional collaborations and mentoring teams.
+Interdisciplinary Data Scientist with expertise in computational biology and machine learning.
+Proficient in Python, R, and MATLAB to analyze complex biological data, including genomics, transcriptomics, and proteomics.
+Experienced in developing and deploying scalable data pipelines, and collaborating with cross-functional teams to drive impactful solutions in healthcare.
+Passionate about leveraging data science to advance scientific discovery and improve patient outcomes.

 <p>&nbsp;</p>
 **Skills**<br>